Gwen Stefani And Blake Shelton’s Relationship Takes Center Stage On ‘The Voice’

 “Physically and emotionally, it was just a lot for [Gwen Stefani].
 So she’s trying to get pregnant naturally for the time being,” the source explained.

 Gwen Stefani and Blake Shelton began dating at the end of 2015 after they both split from their former spouses, Gavin Rossdale and Miranda Lambert, respectively.
-One year later, a Radar Online source suggested they were planning for a wedding at the Church of the Good Shepherd in Beverly Hills, California on May 5.
+One year later, a Radar Online source suggested they were planning for a wedding at the Church of the Good Shepherd in Beverly Hills, California, on May 5.
 Unfortunately, the report claimed, things weren’t exactly going smoothly.

 “They can hardly agree on anything!” a source told Radar. “[Gwen Stefani] wants to go big on this — and Blake wanted to make it an informal affair down home in Tennessee or their new place in Oklahoma — but he’s not willing to go to the mat against her.”

-According to the report, Gwen Stefani wanted to go big with hundreds of guests, including Jennifer Aniston, Justin Theroux, Courteney Cox, Johnny McDaid and Katy Perry.
-Meanwhile, Blake Shelton’s guest list would supposedly include Keith Urban, Nicole Kidman, Luke Bryan and Brett Eldredge.
+According to the report, Gwen Stefani wanted to go big with hundreds of guests, including Jennifer Aniston, Justin Theroux, Courteney Cox, Johnny McDaid, and Katy Perry.
+Meanwhile, Blake Shelton’s guest list would supposedly include Keith Urban, Nicole Kidman, Luke Bryan, and Brett Eldredge.

 Gwen Stefani and Blake Shelton have stayed mum on their plans for the future, and for now, they appear to be quite happy with the way things are.